Carolinian (train): Route

 Two Amtrak Thruway bus routes connect large swaths of eastern North Carolina to the Wilson station.
 One route serves Greenville, New Bern, Havelock, and Morehead City; another serves Goldsboro, Kinston, Jacksonville, and Wilmington.

-A third Thruway route runs between Winston-Salem and High Point station.
+A third Thruway route connects Winston-Salem to the High Point station.

 Funding

 The North Carolina Department of Transportation provides funding to operate the Carolinian from Charlotte to the Virginia border.
 NCDOT offers free transit passes which allow detraining Carolinian passengers in North Carolina to get one free bus ride and one transfer on the same day of travel.
 Passes are honored by 13 participating transit systems along its route.